 This is possibly one of the most complicated support questions that can be asked, the only real answer is it depends.

-By default Capistrano always assigns a non-loginnon-interactive shell.
+By default Capistrano always assigns a non-login

 What are Linux Shell Modes?

-Unix shells can be started in one of three modes, an unnamed basic mode, which almost never happens, as a login shell, or as an interactive shell.
+Unix shells can be started in one of three modes, an unnamed basic mode, which almost never happens, as a login

 Depending which mode a shell starts in (and which shell you are using) this will affect which startup (more commonly known as dot-files) files, if any are loaded, here’s more or less the matrix of what is loaded when.

-What about the Capistrano option to assign a pty?
+What about the Capistrano option to assign a pty

-This option has been hugely misleadingly used, if you ask SSH to provide a pty you are effectively telling SSH that “I’ll connect this session to a user terminal”, thus programs on the receiving end expect that they can prompt for input, and provide coloured output, etc. In short they think they’re talking to you over an interactive session, because by assigning a pty, Bash has been started in non-logininteractive mode.
+you are effectively telling SSH that “I’ll connect this session to a user terminal”, thus programs on the receiving end expect that they can prompt for input, and provide coloured output, etc. In short they think they’re talking to you over an interactive session, because by assigning a pty

 Read more about this: